 Historical Context

 The concept of large numbers has evolved over centuries.
 Ancient numeral systems often lacked a symbol for zero, making it difficult to represent large quantities.
-The development of a positional number system, where the value of a digit depends on its position, was a major breakthrough.
+And the development of a positional number system, where the value of a digit depends on its position, was a major breakthrough.
 The Babylonians were among the first to use a positional system, but it was the Indian numeral system that included the concept of zero, which then spread to the Arab world and eventually to Europe.

 The introduction of zero revolutionized mathematics, making it possible to perform complex calculations and represent very large and very small numbers with ease.
 This advancement was crucial for the development of modern science, engineering, and finance.